From chilly feet to less daylight, winter can impair the quality of your snooze time

 Manage your stress levels.
 Christmas and Thanksgiving are part of our winter traditions, which can often mean an overload of stress and obligations.
 “When you have downtime, make sure to relax as much as possible and avoid any negative interactions,” says Kimberly Lackey, founder of EMPATH Coaching and an integrative health coach.
 Eating nutritious foods, getting plenty of water, fiber and taking a probiotic can help keep your immune system healthy during excessive periods of stress or lack of sleep.

 “The more consistent you can be with your sleep patterns, the better you will fare throughout the holiday season,” she says.
 “Setting boundaries with friends and family and taking care of yourself are very important life skills.
-Use this time of year to give yourself the gift of self care.”
+Use this time of year to give yourself the gift of self-care.”

 Treat yourself to a massage.
 In addition to being great for overall mood and as a line of defense against the winter blues, there’s also research citing how massage therapy can improve our circadian rhythms, according to Tegan Elizabeth, owner, Salt Lake Massage Clinic.
-Not only are massages deliciously relaxing, they can help boost your mood and improve overall sleep.
+Not only are massages deliciously relaxing, but they can also help boost your mood and improve overall sleep.